What Is Schumann Resonance?

 Disclaimer

 This page is for educational and informational purposes only.
-It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, dosage guidance, clinical protocol guidance, or a substitute for consultation with a qualified healthcare professional.
+It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, dosage guidance, clinical protocol guidance, individualized PEMF guidance, or a substitute for consultation with a qualified healthcare professional.

-The inclusion of Schumann resonance, 7.83 Hz, Hz, frequency, intensity, field strength, waveform, safety note, product category, source, or citation does not imply that any product prevents, treats, cures, or diagnoses any disease.
+The inclusion of Schumann resonance, 7.83 Hz, Hz, frequency, field strength, waveform, grounding terminology, safety notes, product categories, sources, or citations does not imply that any product prevents, treats, cures, mitigates, or diagnoses disease.

-Always follow the instructions for your specific device and consult a qualified healthcare professional for personal medical questions.
+Always follow the instructions for your specific device and seek appropriate professional guidance for personal medical questions.